Real or not? End of regular season means real fun is about to begin

 But what about Gordon Beckham's diving catch over the tarp and double play?

-Then there's my personal favorite, Kevin Kiermaier from a couple weeks ago.
+Then there's my personal favorite, Kevin Kiermaier from a couple of weeks ago.

 Of course, maybe you prefer a Byron Buxton play ... or a Nolan Arenado play ... or an Andrelton Simmons play ...